 Most of them go unanswered, so we’re covering many common things right now to help you out.

 You can consider a fair credit rating that falls approximately, although every lender views this term differently.
 If you have a score above 650, you should not have any issue applying for the list cards.
 But, there’s still a possibility that you will get rejected because of your ‘lack of creditworthiness’ anyway.

 Can you get a cashback card with only fair credit?

-Are store credit cards worth it?
+Do store credit cards worth it?

-There are many store cards out there and quite a few are willing to accept applicants with average credit ratings.
+There are many store cards out there, and quite a few are willing to accept applicants with average credit ratings.
 The majority of these are Comenity and Synchrony Bank cards.